-In the following section, a hypothetical project is described in red font as an example to show how to complete the PDD form, the Monitoring Plan Sheet, and the Monitoring Structure and Procedures Sheet.
-The hypothetical project description refers to material in annexes, but these annexes are not provided here for sake of brevity.
-The hypothetical project is entirely fictional and the maps, descriptions and calculations should be treated as such.
+In the following section, a hypothetical project is described in red color as an example to show how to fill in the PDD form, Monitoring Plan Sheet, and Monitoring Structure and Procedures Sheet.

 4.1.
 Completing a PDD form

 <Example of a completed PDD>